Coronavirus COVID-19 Updates: uc.edu/publichealth

 For medical students, we offer a number of fourth-year electives, covering nearly every aspect of digestive disease disorders.
 This includes participation in outpatient and inpatient consultation, endoscopic procedures, lectures, conferences and grand

-Residents spend considerable time during their training rotating through inpatient and ambulatory GI wards, in addition to many other digestive diseases electives and training opportunities.
+Residents spend considerable time during their training rotating through the Hepatology Inpatient Service, GI Consult Service, and Ambulatory GI Clinics.
+In addition, there are many other Digestive Diseases electives and training opportunities.

 For those looking to enhance their training beyond residency, the Division of Digestive Diseases offers fellowship training programs in Gastroenterology/Hepatology and Transplant Hepatology.